sanand0/til/til.md

   - **Trapped by Cones:** A Waymo taxi in Arizona was defeated by a set of construction cones, fleeing from them into oncoming traffic lanes and eventually getting stuck, forcing the passenger to flee the "confused" vehicle.
 [Source](https://www.google.com/search?q=https://www.theverge.com/2021/5/14/22436272/waymo-driverless-van-stuck-blocked-road-arizona)
   - **Defeated by a T-Shirt:** A distinct vulnerability was found where self-driving cars could be tricked into slamming on the brakes simply by a pedestrian wearing a T-shirt with a "Stop" sign printed on it.
 [Source](https://www.google.com/search?q=https://arstechnica.com/cars/2023/02/t-shirt-with-stop-sign-print-fools-self-driving-cars/)
 - 17 Dec 2025.
 Roblox is the #1 game.
 Sadly, there's no official Linux support.
 [CloudFlare 2025 Report](https://blog.cloudflare.com/radar-2025-year-in-review-internet-services/)
-- 17 Dec 2025.
-[Ty](https://astral.sh/blog/ty), Astral's type checker, is _fantastic_!
+- 17 Dec 2025. ⭐ [Ty](https://astral.sh/blog/ty), Astral's type checker, is _fantastic_!
 It shows the type of every variable inline.
 A great incentive to explicitly type stuff in Python.
 Lots more to explore.
+I switched from Pylance to the [ty VS Code extension](https://marketplace.visualstudio.com/items?itemName=astral-sh.ty).
 - 16 Dec 2025. [`npx -y npm-check-updates`](https://github.com/raineorshine/npm-check-updates) tells you the latest versions of your `package.json` dependencies, including major version updates.
 - 16 Dec 2025.
 How to think differently. [#](https://gemini.google.com/u/2/app/b3f00b87146cecc3) [#](https://chatgpt.com/c/6940eb78-ae2c-8320-9e4e-ebab68d3b2e2)
   - **Introspect:** List assumptions & taboos.
 Write a falsifier.
 Beginner's mindset